bloominstituteoftechnology/React-Todo/answers.md

    is to transform newer JavaScript into JavaScript of an older syntax that an older browser can understand.

 3. Bundlers
+  Bundlers take a bunch of JavaScript and CSS code written as separate files and bundles them into fewer files so they work better with browsers.
+Two great examples of bundlers are Webpack and Browserify.

 4. Elements
+  The building blocks of all React applications.
+Should not be confused with React components.
+An element describes what you want to see on the screen.
+React elements are immutable.

 5. Components

 6. JSX